 LiDAR standing for Light Detection and Ranging uses lasers to measure distances by timing reflected pulses, creating detailed 3D maps of surfaces.

 Using the Matrice 300 Series Dual Gimbal Connector, a DJI Zenmuse L1 LiDAR and RGB sensor was mounted on the drone alongside a multispectral camera.
 This setup enabled the simultaneous capture of LiDAR point clouds, high-resolution RGB images, and multispectral images collected by the MicaSense RedEdge Dual MX during the same flight.
 The same processing workflow as Section 3.2.2.1 was applied to process LiDAR RGB images, resulting in ortho-mosaic with a resolution of 2.5 cm per pixel.
 Since the mapping focused solely on flat surfaces without dense vegetation, the LiDAR measured only a single return.
 Operating in repetitive scanning mode with a sampling rate of 240 kHz, the system achieved a point density of 350 points per square meter.
 The LiDAR point cloud was extracted and converted into LAS format using DJI Terra software.
 The LAS point cloud was then imported into Agisoft Metashape (Agisoft, 2019) to generate a Digital Surface Model (DSM) with a resolution of 2.5 cm.
-From the DSM, the slope of each pixel based on a grid of 8 surrounding pixels were computed using the terrain function of the ‘terra’ package in R (Hijmans, 2024).
+From the DSM, the slope of each pixel based on a grid of 8 surrounding pixels was computed using the terrain function of the ‘terra’ package in R (Hijmans, 2024).
 The angle of the mudflat was categorized into three classes: Flat (angle < 10°), Angled (10° ≤ angle ≤ 40°), and Vertical (angle > 40°).

 3.3 Scene classification

 A neural network classification model (DISCOV; Oiry et al. (2024)), previously applied with success to Micasense reflectance data for mapping intertidal vegetation along the Portuguese and French Atlantic coasts, has been used in this study.
-The training dataset of DISCOV v1.0 has been updated.
+The training dataset of DISCOV v1.0 was updated.
 As shown by Oiry et al. (2024) the DISCOV v1.0 model was trained using only 5771 Rhodophyceae pixel (3% of the training dataset).
-To fill this gap the original training dataset of DISCOV v1.0 was updated using new training pixel coming from the 5 drone flights (Section 3.2).
-A total of 427000 pixels where added to the DISCOV training dataset compared to the version 1 (Section 7.1).
+To fill this gap the original training dataset of DISCOV v1.0 was updated using new training pixel coming from 5 drone flights (Section 3.2).
+A total of 427000 pixels where added to the DISCOV training dataset from version 1 (Section 7.1).

-To validate the new version of the DISCOV model, a Shiny app was developed, enabling independent users to photo-interpret snapshots of the ortho-mosaic from each drone flight (Chang et al., 2024; Simon, 2024).
+To validate the new version of the DISCOV model, a user-friendly Shiny app was developed, enabling independent users to photo-interpret snapshots of the ortho-mosaic from each drone flight (Chang et al., 2024; Simon, 2024).
 Users could click on various parts of the snapshots to indicate the type of vegetation they believed was present.
 Using this method, 3 independent users contributed to creating a validation dataset of 6755 pixels across 79 snapshots distributed among the four drone flights (Section 7.2).
-The validation dataset was then simplify into two classes: Presence of Absence of Red Algae.
+The validation dataset was then simplify into two classes: Presence or Absence of Red Algae.